BenerjiBen/ltts265033/1_Requirements/Readme.md

 ## Where:

-People from anywhere can use this and book their tickets
+People from anywhere can use this and book their Darshan tokens.

 ## How: